alisnic/alisnic.github.com/_posts/2019-05-17-fitting-339-bytes-of-responsive-css-in-a-tweet.markdown

 layout: post
 title: Fitting the "339 bytes of responsive CSS" in a tweet, with a twist
 category: posts
+description: I took a 339-byte stylesheet and made it the CSS for this blog.
+It even does dark mode.
 ---

 Being amazed by how good and functional a web page can be by just